-Our medical negligence solicitors have extensive experience of all types of medical negligence cases so you can rest assured we’ll be able to get the very best outcome for you and your case.
+Our medical negligence solicitors have extensive experience of suing the NHS and private healthcare providers so you can rest assured we’ll be able to get the very best outcome for you and your case.

 As leading legal directory, Chambers UK 2019, reported: “Jeanette Whyman is a well-established figure in the clinical negligence field”